 Nascent Corticosteroid Evidence?

 Dr. Larry Nelson, Chief Medical Officer of Midland Memorial Hospital, responded to Bartlett countering that there is no evidence for his claim.
-Dr. Wilson did, however, acknowledge the recent results from the RECOVERY trial where some steroids, such as dexamethasone, could be effective in helping with severe COVID-19 cases when administered orally or intravenously.
+Dr. Nelson did, however, acknowledge the recent results from the RECOVERY trial where some steroids, such as dexamethasone, could be effective in helping with severe COVID-19 cases when administered orally or intravenously.
 But Wilson cautioned giving patients that are not that ill steroids could do more harm than good, as they have known side effects.

 In a similar situation to the ivermectin scenario, while physicians apply experiments in the field in off-label use cases and encounter observed success, the fact that they are not done in controlled studies leads the medical establishment to reject them.
 This kind of challenge raises a difficult “chicken or the egg” scenario, as there is often not sufficient capital, resources nor human capital (e.g. talent) nor time to conduct such formal, controlled studies in the middle of a pandemic.